Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ### Filter by minimum number of qubits

 You can filter backends by specifying the minimum number of qubits.
-Here is an example to get backends that has at least 20 qubits.
+Here is an example to get backends that has at least 20 qubits:

 ```python
 service.backends(min_num_qubits=20)